Ranthambore National Park Adventure Tours

-The park lies at the edge of a plateau, and is bounded to the north by the Banas River and to the south by the Chambal River.
+The park lies at the edge of a plateau and is bounded to the north by the Banas River and to the south by the Chambal River.
 There are several lakes in the park.
 It is named for the historic Ranthambhore fortress, which lies within the national park.
-The park covers an area of 392 km², and is known for its tiger population, and is one of India's Project Tiger reserves.
-Other major wild animals include the tiger, leopard, nilgai, dhole, wild boar, sambar, hyena, sloth bear and chital.
-It is also home to wide variety of trees, plants, birds and reptiles.
+The park covers an area of 392 km², and is known for its tiger population, and is one of India’s Project Tiger reserves.
+Other major wild animals include the tiger, leopard, nilgai, dhole, wild boar, sambar, hyena, sloth bear, and chital.
+It is also home to a wide variety of trees, plants, birds, and reptiles.
 Ranthambore is also the site for one of the largest banyan trees in India.

 Ranthambhore is best known for its large tiger population.
-As tourism in the park increased, so did the population of neighbouring villages.
+As tourism in the park increased, so did the population of neighboring villages.
 This led to increasing amounts of fatal human-tiger interactions and poaching.
 The Indian Government started Project Tiger in 1973 with an allotted area of 60 mi2.
 It was later expanded to become what is now called, the Ranthambhore National Park.
-Besides tigers, the reserve has thriving bird population with more than 270 different species of birds here.
+Besides tigers, the reserve has a thriving bird population with more than 270 different species of birds here